Featured flat walk on a loose rein

-Naturally Gaited Tennessee Walking Horse Smooth Natural Gaits: Flat Walk and Running Walk
+Naturally Gaited Tennessee Walking Horse Flat Walk and Running Walk

-Dressage is the method of training my horses receive which teaches balance, relaxation, rhythm, forward movement without rushing, connection, symmetry and collection to develop the full range of motion and quality of smooth gaits on cue for long-term soundness.
-Horses are ridden barefoot, in mild snaffle bits, and without mechanical devices.
+Dressage is the method of training my naturally gaited horses have learned.
+This method teaches mental and physical relaxation, balance, rhythm, forward movement without rushing, connection, symmetry and collection to develop the full range of motion and quality of smooth gaits on cue for long-term soundness.
+By teaching the naturally gaited horse how to relax can break up the body bracing that causes pacing.
+Plus, dressage exercises such as the shoulder in and shoulder fore are great in breaking up a pacey foot fall sequence for a smoother four beat flat walk.
+I ride my Tennessee walking horse in a mild snaffle bit, without mechanical devices, and barefoot.

 Many videos are shown in regular and slow motion so you can see the sequence of foot falls.